 A list of key features needed in a claims management software

 - No-code automation: Insurance workflow automation enables teams to create and adjust workflows easily without requiring IT involvement.
+Especially valuable for health insurers facing HIPAA compliance requirements.
 For example, a claims team could automate the process of verifying policy details and approving a claim without writing a single line of code.

 - Document generation: Automatically creates claims documents, saving time and reducing human error.
 Imagine a claims agent submits claim details, and the system generates a detailed claims report, ready for final settlement.

 - AI-powered insights: Detects fraud and highlights potential issues.
+Critical for auto insurers needing rapid claim turnaround.
 For instance, the system might flag a claim for fraud detection if it detects duplicate policy administration numbers across multiple claims.

 - Audit trails: Tracks every action in the claims management process, ensuring regulatory compliance.
 For example, if a claim is disputed, the audit trail can show who approved each step and when it was approved.